sinabaghal/sinabaghal.github.io/_pages/pasur.md

 <img src="https://sinabaghal.github.io/files/pasur/backward_1.png" width="110%" height="110%">
 </p>

 Finally, we update the running strategy.
 This is achieved using the `scatter_add_` operator, ensuring proper accumulation across actions.
 Here, `TOL = 1e-5` is used to handle numerical stability.
-For this update, the FGT layer shapes and edge tensors `t_edg`, which were already computed in the forward pass, are required in GPU.
+For this update, the FGT layer shapes and edge tensors `t_edg`, which were already passed to the GPU are required.
 Figure below illustrates this process.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/backward_2.png" width="110%" height="110%">